WonderWeasel01/WD-BoilerPlate/README.md

 ## Usage

-To run the project, and the node server execute the following command:
+To run the project, from the WD-Boilerplate and the node server execute the following command:

 ```bash
 npm run dev